Net Charge Accretion in Magnetized Kerr Black Holes: Charge Accretion (Im)balance

 \subsection{Accretion imbalance as a function of $\left|\varepsilon\right|$}

 In this subsection we generalize the analysis and results presented in the previous subsection to the entire $\varepsilon$ axis.
-As already mentioned above, to find $b_{0}$, we carry this exploration of the $\varepsilon$ axis using two independent methods (both yielding precisely the same results).
-The first one involves a dense sampling of $\varepsilon$ values along the $\varepsilon$ axis: we scan the range $0<\left|\varepsilon\right|\leq10$ with an increment $\Delta\varepsilon=0.01$, and in addition, we scan the larger range $0<\left|\varepsilon\right|\leq100$ with $\Delta\varepsilon=0.1$.
+As already mentioned above (see Subsec.~\ref{sec:Critical points}), to find $b_{0}$, we carry this exploration of the $\varepsilon$ axis using two independent methods (both yielding precisely the same results).
+The first one involves a dense sampling of $\varepsilon$ values along the $\varepsilon$ axis: we scanned the range $0<\left|\varepsilon\right|\leq10$ with an increment $\Delta\varepsilon=0.01$, and in addition, we scanned the larger range $0<\left|\varepsilon\right|\leq100$ with $\Delta\varepsilon=0.1$.
 The second method is more analytical in nature and requires the investigation of only a single representative $\varepsilon$ value in each of the domains composing the $\varepsilon$ axis (see Subsec. \ref{sec:Critical points}).

 Although our imbalance analysis only requires $b_{0}^{+}$ and $b_{1}^{-}$, we also evaluated $b_{0}^{-}$ and $b_{1}^{+}$, and all four quantities $b_{0,1}^{\pm}$ are displayed as functions of $\varepsilon$ in Fig.~\ref{fig:main graph}.
 Along with these quantities, we also display $b_{h}=\sqrt{\frac{4Er_{+}}{\alpha\varepsilon}}$ (defined for $\varepsilon>0$) and $b_{1}^{\mathrm{univ}}$.